Locked track switch blamed in fatal South Carolina Amtrak crash

 Two of the recent Amtrak crashes involved vehicles driving around gates and being struck by trains, according to Anderson and North Carolina police.
 One of those crashes occurred last week when a chartered train carrying U.S. Republican lawmakers struck a garbage truck in Virginia.

-Anderson said the South Carolina accident would have been prevented by positive train control, or PTC, a system designed to prevent derailments or crashes caused by excessive speed.
-Investigators say many deadly U.S. train crashes could have been prevented if the system was in place.
+Anderson said the South Carolina accident would have been prevented by PTC.
+Investigators say many deadly U.S. train crashes could have been averted if the system was in place.

 Last month, U.S. Transportation Secretary Elaine Chao urged U.S. railroads and transit agencies to take all possible measures to meet deadlines to install PTC.